 Port Gibson, MS is the city declared by General Grant during the Civil War as “too pretty to burn”.
 You will be charmed by our B&B for the night.
 We will be staying at Isabella which is a Queen Anne Victorian home built in 1880 and located on historic Church Street.
 We will have time before dinner to take a stroll to see the other gracious antebellum homes on Church Street and to see the First Presbyterian Church with the gold “finger” steeple.
 The steeple was erected in 1859 in honor of Reverend Butler who often pointed to the heavens during his sermons.
 Our hostess at Isabella, Bobbye, is a great cook and if we have 10 guests she will fix a wonderful dinner for us.
 Mileage today is 75 miles with 1,700 feet of climbing.
 Continental breakfast, lunch and dinner are included.

-Today before getting back to the Trace we will take the 21 mile loop out to Windsor Ruins and back.
+Today before getting back to the Trace we will drive the 21 mile loop out to Windsor Ruins and back.
 Although only the Corinthian columns remain for this 4 story antebellum mansion built between 1859-1861, it is still a very impressive site.
 Once back on the Trace, we have a full day of sight seeing.
 The first Top 20 site will be Mount Locust at milepost 15.5.
 Built in 1780, this is the only remaining primitive hostelry along the Trace.
 At milepost 10.3 we will take a break at another Top 20 site, Emerald Mound.
 This is the nations second largest Indian Mound.
 This ceremonial Indian Mound was used by the Natchez Indians between 1250 – 1600 before the ceremonial center was shifted to Grand Village in Natchez.
 Todays ride will end at the Terminus of the Trace at milepost 0.
-Our lodging tonight will be at Hope Farm, formerly the Spanish Governor’s Mansion.
-Built from 1774 – 1789, Hope Farm is one of the homes included on the Natchez Spring Pilgrimage of Antebellum Homes during March and early April.
+We will stay at one of the many lovely B&B’s in the area.
+I will make the reservation once the size of the spring group is set.
 The mileage today is 61 miles with 1,200 feet of climbing.
 Full southern style breakfast, lunch and dinner are included.

-Before our departure we will be treated to a wonderful tour of Hope Farm.
-Ms. Banta, our hostess at Hope Farm gives a wonderful presentation.
-She is a delight to talk to and you will learn much about the history of Natchez from her.
-We will then leave Natchez to head to Vicksburg where we will tour Vicksburg Military Park for the rest of the day.
+This morning we will tour Rosalie, a historic pre-civil war mansion constructed in 1823, which has been lovingly restored and cared for by the Mississippi Daughters of the American Revolution.
+After the tour we will then leave Natchez to head to Vicksburg where we will tour Vicksburg Military Park for the rest of the day.
 You can ride your bikes to tour the park but bear in mind that Vicksburg was built on the bluffs of the Mississippi River so do expect some hills in the park.
 The restored Union Gunboat the USS Cairo is not to be missed.
-We have dinner tonight at the Walnut Hills Restaurant to round out the day.
+We have dinner tonight at a local restaurant to round out the day.
 Accommodations tonight are at the Baer House.
 A full southern breakfast and lunch are included.

 We load up the van by 8 a.m. and head to the Jackson, MS airport for those departing from there and then on to Atlanta.
 We will stop for lunch somewhere around Birmingham and should be back at our point of origin by 6 p.m.
 Full hot breakfast included.
 Mileage back to Atlanta is 482 miles – about the same as you bicycled this week :-)!